Oregon’s only year-round school for children, teens, and young adults with Autism and related learning differences.

 Q: Does Victory Academy ever accept students mid-year or in the summer?

 A: Victory has been at full enrollment each school year by September 1st.
 However, there are times (for various reasons) when a spot may become available in a specific classroom.
-Please contact Director Tricia Hasbrook if you are seeking an immediate placement.

 Q: Does Victory Academy offer any kind of financial aid or scholarships?